 A Partridge in a Pear Tree

 A medium sized non-migrating bird, partridges live in Europe, Asia, Africa, and the Middle East.
-Ground dwelling, partridges are considered a lowly and humble bird.
+Ground dwelling, partridges are considered a lowly and humble bird. my true love sent to me:

 Elf the birds